yabirgb/crdt/README.md

 ## Setup

-With this file you can find a `docker-compose.yml` file containing the needed instructions to mount a docker container with all the setup ready to run this project.
+With this file you can find a `docker-compose.yml` file containing the needed configuration to mount a docker container with all the setup ready to run this project.

 The docker project opens a connection on port 8000 so you can go visit